-Keep reading if you’re interested in this alternative approach to adding collagen to your diet, as well as a refresher on what collagen is and how to get it through your diet.
+Keep reading if you’re interested in this alternative approach to adding collagen to your routine, as well as a refresher on what collagen is and how to get it through your diet.

-Type I collagen is the most prevalent type of collagen in your body and the most prevalent type of collagen on the shelves in health stores.
-This is the type of collagen that preserves the levels of collagen in your hair, skin, and nails.
+Type I collagen is the most prevalent type of collagen in your body, and is also the type of collagen you’re most likely to find on the shelves in health stores.
+This is the type of collagen that encourages the production of collagen in your hair, skin, and nails.
+If you’re looking for firmer, more supple skin, and stronger hair and nails, you’ll want to be sure to find a supplement that includes type I collagen.

 Type IV collagen is a less common type of collagen, however it is still essential.
 Type IV collagen aids in the filtration of the kidneys and other organs.
 It also exists naturally as building blocks in different layers of the skin.
 These layers of skin often surround our muscles, organs, and fat cells.
 This type of collagen is also thought to be important for wound healing and the forming of an embryo.